 Ever felt like having a complete break away from it all?
 We live in a 24/7 culture where being switched on and connected online via our phone is king and so addicted, there we are, like this pretty much day and night.
-Stress and overstimulation bring a huge range of symptoms: difficulty switching off at night, wake feeling sluggish, swinging between caffeine and sugar highs and lows, recurring pain issues, sore back, frozen shoulder, digestive problems, IBS, anger issues, a packed calendar with no down time and when you do eke out some space, don’t like what you find there underneath all the busyness, so back to the phone and doing….I could go on.
+Stress and overstimulation bring a huge range of symptoms: difficulty switching off at night, wake feeling sluggish, swinging between caffeine and sugar highs and lows, recurring pain issues, sore back, frozen shoulder, digestive problems, IBS, anger issues, a packed calendar with no down time and when you do eke out some space, don’t like what you find there underneath all the busyness, so back to the phone and doing….I could go on (about my life!)

 Nidra connects us with our true nature

 We are human beings, not doings and yoga nidra invites us all to come back to our true nature.
 There is literally nothing to do.
 When the busy schedule and stress fall away, there is a deep connection with calm and presence.
 In daily life, we can often forget about it or not experience it at all.
 Yet this connection is there all the time.
 Just as the ocean is always still at its depths, so too are we essentially calm and spacious, kind and perfect, just as we are.
 When we connect with this healing space or aspect, we feel a whole lot better!

 So how does yoga nidra do this (it sounds amazing!)?
 The practice of yoga nidra (yoga means union or joining and nidra mean sleep), offers the chance for complete restorative bodily relaxation.
 It melts away muscular tension, helps unwind patterns of holding and stress in the body and calms the mind into a tranquil state.
 And it feels great.
 It can be done very easily, no mat is even needed.

 Free Yoga Nidras: join me on Insight Timer